BadrChoubai/kubernetes-cc-capstone/infrastructure/README.md

 ### Plan Infrastructure Changes

-Generates a plan showing any changes to be made to the infrastructure, compared to the existing state.
+Generates s plan showing any changes to be made to the infrastructure, compared to the existing state.

 ```bash
 make infrastructure-plan